 We had a great time at the Olympic Museum, it’s a three story gallery of Olympic memorabilia and snapshots of history making Olympic events but the best part for kids is that they can try the equipment like gymnastic bars and vaults, cycles and running tracks, with soccer, tennis and basketball courts on the roof.
 You’ll be amazed at the outfits the athletes, particularly the women, had to compete in, and will learn a lot about Olympic history.
 And your kids will force you to make fools of yourselves trying to jump over things and perform Olympic feats!

 The Kolner Seilbahn Cable Car offers breathtaking views over the city, up and down the Rhine and all the way to the Cologne Zoo.
 I’m not a big fan of zoos as we prefer to see animals in the wild so we didn't take this trip but the cable car alone would be a fabulous trip across the river and back for 7 Euros for adults and 4 Euros for kids for a return ticket.

 MINI-GOLF AND NATURE FUN

 We had a fun afternoon of mini golf at the Minigolf Rodenkirchen, about a 20 minute drive from Cologne city.
 It’s a nice little course, although a little crowded on the weekends, and you can buy beers and sit at little tables around the course.
 Watch out for eager beavers trying to push in to avoid long waits at other holes!
 You can also hire bikes here, walk along nature paths, hike and picnic.

-This is an incredible must-see - an ancient underground Roman city and Jewish quarter discovered in the middle of Cologne. from back in the days of the birth of Christ.
+This is an incredible must-see - an ancient underground Roman city and Jewish quarter discovered in the middle of Cologne and dating back to the days of the birth of Christ.
 The Governors residence has been unearthed with evidence of Roman plumbing system, ancient pottery and carvings and such an incredible history.

 BAUHAUS, BREAD & BREAKFAST: